boddumanohar/gsoc2018/README.md

 ### Good Times, Hard times:

-Knowledge on Virtual Machine Introspection is not easily found on the internet.Working on this project, and geting my doubts solved from my mentor Tamas K Lengyel, I was able to understand most of the terminology associated with VMI.
+Knowledge of Virtual Machine Introspection is not easily found on the internet.
+Working on this project, and getting my doubts solved from my mentor Tamas K Lengyel, I was able to understand most of the terminology associated with VMI.

-Bareflank hypervisor is a best reference hypervisor I can recommend for someone who wants to learn how a Hypervisor works.
-The structure of intel SDE manuals and the Bareflank code are coherent with each other.
+Bareflank hypervisor is the best reference hypervisor I can recommend for someone who wants to learn how a Hypervisor works.
+The structure of Intel SDE manuals and the Bareflank code are coherent with each other.

 When I was working on the EPT-based memory mapping hypercall, the logic that I wrote had made perfect sense, but still it the behaviour is not as expected.
-I struggled finding the reason for it, in vain reported to Ryan and he was able to find that MTRR logic that EPT relies on for doing an identity map, has a problem in it.
+I struggled to find reason for it, in vain reported to Ryan and he was able to find that MTRR logic that EPT relies on for doing an identity map, has a problem in it.

 # Future work:

-I will complete try to use the updated EPT logic and get memory mapping hyerpcall work.
-With the NMI bug fixed, I will start working on events.
+I will try to complete memory mapping hypercall using the updated EPT logic With the NMI bug fixed, I will start working on events.

-# Current code and test Codes: